makopov/simple-log/README.md

 $oLogger->debug('some message');
 ```

-Log messages will appear in syslog (/var/log/message).
+Log messages will appear in syslog (/var/log/messages).
 By default Simple Log will include the file name and line number of where the log was made from.

-For example:
+Example:

 Foo.php
 ```php